wftutorials/aspnetmvctutorial/README.md

 $ dotnet ef dbcontext scaffold "server=localhost;uid=root;pwd=;database=wftutorials" Pomelo.EntityFrameworkCore.MySql --schema wftutorials
 ```

 My database is `wftutorials`.
-Yours could be whaterver you like.
+Yours could be whatever you like.

 Once this is done we would have created models for all the tables in the database.
 Pay attention to this.

 Most importantly we created a file called `wftutorialsContext.cs` this manages connections with my database.
-Check out the full file (here).
+Check out the full file [here](https://github.com/wftutorials/aspnetmvctutorial/blob/master/wftutorialsContext.cs).

 Next in our `Startup.cs` we add our Context as a service.